EliasB8/100-days-of-code/log.md

 ### Day 4: June 7, Tuesday, 2020

 **Today's Progress**: Today I learned about React and JSX.
-Using sandbox
+Using sandbox.

+### Day 5 and 6: June 9, Thursday, 2020

+**Today's Progress**: I finsihed freeCodeCamps OOP module yeyy.

+**Thoughts**: Sometimes you will get stuck, you will feel stupid but it is important to believe in yourself.
+If u blv in urself nobody can stop u.
+NOBODY